Hensel minimality I: Introduction

+In fact, we introduce two key notions of Hensel minimality, namely $1$-h-minimality and $\omega$-h-minimality.
+Most of our results are developed under the weaker assumption of $1$-h-minimality; only some of the resplendency results from Section~\ref{sec:respl} need $\omega$-h-minimality.
+As auxiliary notions we define some intermediary variants of Hensel minimality, namely $\ell$-h-minimality for integers $\ell>1$.
+We use the term ``Hensel minimality'' to talk about any of those variants, in an implicit way.
+Most classically studied examples turn out to be $\omega$-h-minimal, but for some interesting (somewhat less classical) examples, we were only able to prove $1$-h-minimality (see Section~\ref{sec:examples}).

+In this paper, we work in equi-characteristic zero.
+The mixed characteristic case is derived from this in the sequel \cite{CHRV}.
+Indeed, the mixed characteristic version of Hensel minimality comes almost for free (including many of its consequences) from the equi-characteristic zero situation, by using coarsened valuations.
+In Section~\ref{sec:examples} we briefly define the mixed characteristic variant of Hensel minimality, for the sake of our examples.

-One can consider o-minimality as requiring that every unary definable set is controlled by a finite set, namely its set of boundary points; in this sense, Hensel minimality is very similar to o-minimality.
+We now sketch ideas, results and applications.
+In a way, o-minimality assumes that every unary definable set is controlled by a finite set, namely its set of boundary points; in this sense, Hensel minimality is very similar to o-minimality.
 To make this more precise, the definition of an o-minimal field $R$ can be phrased as the following condition on definable subsets $X$ of $R$: There exists a finite subset $C$ of $R$ such that, for any $x\in R$, whether $x$ lies in $X$ depends only on the tuple $(\sgn(x-c))_{c\in C}$, where $\sgn$ stands for the sign, which can be $-$, $0$, or $+$.
 The definition of Hensel minimality is similar, where the sign function is replaced by a suitable function adapted to the valuation, namely the leading term map $\rv$.
 However, whereas in the o-minimal world, $C$ is automatically definable over the same parameters as $X$, in the valued field setting, we need to impose precise conditions on the parameters over which $C$ can be defined.
-This is also where the subtle differences between the different variants of Hensel minimality (for different values of $\ell$) arise.
+This is also where the differences between $1$-h-minimality and $\omega$-h-minimality arise.